 Artweaver Free designed for artists of all ages, but we’ve found it particularly useful for children.
 Kids love experimenting with all the different brushes, and we love not having to clean up any mess afterwards.

 Kid-friendly art software for making and painting 3D models

-Like the classic version of Microsoft Paint (which was recently saved from an early grave), Paint 3D offers a small selection of drawing tools for doodling on a flat canvas.
+Like the classic version of Microsoft Paint, Paint 3D offers a small selection of drawing tools for doodling on a flat canvas.
 However, the real fun happens when you click the 3D Objects button.
 Here you can pick a model to import (current choices include people and animals), or better yet, draw your own shape and ‘inflate’ it to turn it into a three-dimensional model that can be rotated and viewed from different angles.

 You can choose a finish for your shape (options include matte, gloss, dull metal, and polished metal), paint its surface, and apply lighting effects.
 There’s no way to control the thickness of the 3D effect, so your object will always resemble something created with Puff Paints, but it’s great fun for kids of all ages.